 An icy woodland-inspired theme is magical and will last year after year.
 What's more, with a natural look you can dress your home with 'free' foliage from your own garden and use inexpensive materials for rustic charm.
 Dress the mantel with a homemade garland, using pinecones, greenery, nuts and berries from outdoors.
 Buy inexpensive paper stars to hang from the ceiling, or even make your own from sheets of newspaper.

-Simplify your scheme
+37. Simplify your scheme